The Remains (album): Background

 Recording sessions commenced in mid-1966 as the Remains prepared for their tour alongside the Beatles.
 The recording time in the studio saw the group explore different musical textures, including a guitar raveup on the opening track "Heart", Jagger-like sneer in "Lonely Weekend", and the band's early R&B influenced regional hits "Why Do I Cry?" and "Diddy Wah Diddy".
 Tashian states the reason the Remains covered a fair number of songs was to look "for a big national hit, and since we didn't seem to be connecting with the original songs we decided to put out some covers and see if maybe that would do the trick."
 Arguably, the band's most accomplished piece on The Remains is "Don't Look Back", the tune's regional popularity apparent by The Rising Storm's own rendition of the song in 1968.
-The hard-edged rocker later resurfaced on Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968.The Remains was released on Epic Records on September 1966; however, the group had disbanded just before its distribution.
+The hard-edged rocker later resurfaced on Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968.

+The Remains was released on Epic Records in September 1966; however, the group had disbanded just before its distribution.
 As a result, the record label did not promote the album and it was largely forgotten, even among the Remains' following.
 Since its initial release, the album has been reissued, first with record producer Bruce Patch's distribution of The Remains on his independent record label Spoonfed Records in 1978.
 The album received a more commercial release in 1991 on Epic Records, with bonus tracks from the group's non-album singles.
-It was also distributed on Sundazed Records in 2009.
+It was also distributed on Sundazed Music in 2009.

 Music critic Richie Unterberger, writing for the AllMusic website, said that the Remains' effort "had a lot of professional finesse to their straight-ahead attack and sharp songwriting, sometimes sounding like a fusion of the Beatles and the Zombies with their energetic harmonies and guitar-electric keyboard blend."
 Critic Mark Kemp gives a glowing review in Paste magazine saying, "Had these Boston bad boys stuck it out beyond their 1966 debut, we might today be calling them—and not the Stones—the World's Greatest Rock 'n' Roll Band.
 As it is, The Remains most certainly are America's greatest lost band".
 Peter Wolf of the J. Geils Band commented that "The Remains were the band that led the way for Rock n' Rollers in Boston."